samair/GoAgent/README.md

-# Alphamon Raspberry Pi Agent
+# Go Agent
-A simple monitoring agent for Raspberry PI.
+A simple monitoring agent for windows, linux, mac
 It uses websockets to send data and communicate with Alphamon services.

 ### How to install